 Loss of pressure means loss of money

-Pressure losses in heat tranfer plants basically arise by friction on the interior walls of heaters, piping, fittings or instruments.
+Pressure losses in heat transfer plants basically arise by friction on the interior walls of heaters, piping, fittings or instruments.
 When the cross-section of the components is decreased, additional components are used or the piping is extended, the resistance in the system increases.
 As a consequence the pressure loss of the plant increases and the pumps require more energy to guarantee the transport of the heat transfer medium to the consumer.

 Depending on the plant configuration, about 20 to 30 % of the electricity costs for the pumps could be saved by optimization of the plant pressure losses.
-For a plant with a heater of 10.000 kW and 8.600 operatig hours annually this saving is e. g. far over EUR 20.000 per year respectively EUR 300.000 over a useful life of 15 years!

 All components in sight